3 Easy Color Science Activities for Kids.

 Bonus fact: Rainbows, as seen from overhead, are actually circles.

-Color STEM Activities
+Color STEM Activities for Kids

 Now we know a bit more about how color works.
 Let’s try some activities to learn even more.
 The first one shows kids how colors mix, and it makes the order of rainbows make a little more sense.
 The second teaches about refracted light and answers an age-old question.
 And the third introduces chromatography to break complex colors down into their components.